What if awakening.

 Daikon is a piece of pickle that Japanese people eat with lots of meals.

-So the idea is like a little piece of enlightenment or realisation is still a realisation,
+So the idea is like a little piece of enlightenment or realization is still a realization,

 You know,